ordina-jworks/ordina-jworks.github.io/_posts/2021-03-25-Getting-started-with-the-pi-pico.md

 }
 ```

-This code will include the stdlib.h header file from the Pi Pico C++ SDK and will blink the build in LED every 500ms.
+This code will include the `stdlib.h` header file from the Pi Pico C++ SDK and will blink the built-in LED every 500ms.
 The trick is to compile this code and build the required UF2 file.

 While the code looks and feels very similar to what you would write for lets say an Arduino board, compiling it and to run on the Pico is a different case.
 The contrast with Arduino development could not be bigger, where you simply download the Arduino IDE, write your code, click upload and you're running your code on the device!
-With the Pico it's not that simple it requires a few dependencies which cannot be one click installed and the instructions are different based on the OS you're running.
+With the Pico it's not that simple.
+It requires a few dependencies which cannot be one-click installed and the instructions are different based on the OS you're running.
 It's do-able but it's not exactly hassle free and convenient.

 ## MicroPython development